merely-useful/py-rse/index.md

 * fit
 ```

+In this case,
-`git checkout` doesn't just check out a file from a specific commit:
+we're using `git checkout` to check out a whole repository,
-it can also check out the whole repository,
-i.e.,
-switch it from one saved state to another.
+i.e., switch it from one saved state to another.

 We should choose the name to signal the purpose of the branch,
 just as we choose the names of files and variables to indicate what they are for.
 We haven't made any changes since switching to the `fit` branch,